yahoojapan/ConfigCacheBundle/Resources/doc/basic-usage.md

 }
 ```

-In this case of registering the service with `Register`, the service ID `config.acme_demo.sample` is generated automatically.
+In this case, the service ID `config.acme_demo.sample` is generated automatically.
 If a bundle name is "AcmeDemoBundle" and `FileResource` alias is "sample", the service name is `config.acme_demo.sample`.

 Some features that are described below like merging files, specifying directory, and so on are available only by using `Register`.